 So instead of forking over your hard-earned cash for something that isn’t necessary, we suggest making your own solution using a mixture of water and isopropyl alcohol.
 This is probably the cheapest solution you can come by, and it works great given the combination is mild and isn’t harmful to your TV.
 Here’s what to do.

-- Two pieces of soft, lint-free cloth.
-We recommend using some form of microfiber.
+- Two pieces of soft, lint-free cloth (preferably microfiber)

 - Distilled water

 - Measuring cup

 - Q-tips (optional)

 The first thing you’ll want to do is turn off your TV and give it a chance to cool down.
 Wait until it’s no longer warm to the touch before you proceed.

 Next, dust the screen to remove any dirt particles and then wipe the screen with a soft, lint-free cloth to remove any residual dust.
 If you can’t see any visible smudges after you’re done dusting, stop here.